markshepherd/ExpandChordSymbols/README.md

 1. on the resulting page, find the button "Raw", just above the text
 1. right-click on the Raw button, and select Save Link As... (your browser may have different wording)

+For more information, see the [MuseScore plugin page](https://musescore.org/en/project/expand-chord-symbols-notes).